Particular/docs.particular.net/samples/show-case/on-premise/sample.md

 component: Core
 ---

 This sample implements a fictional store.
-It is different from most samples in that it shows many features of NServiceBus working together
+It is different from most samples in that it shows many features of NServiceBus working together.

 include: showcase-walkthrough